 TOTAL KNEE REPLACEMENT

-Total knee replacement surgery is designed to replace your damaged knee joint with a replica artificial joint.
-The artificial joint used in knee surgery consists of high-grade plastic and metal components which are held in place by special bone cement.
+Knee arthroplasty is designed to replace your damaged knee joint with a replica artificial joint.
+The artificial joint used in knee surgery consists of high-grade plastic and metal components that are held in place by special bone cement.

 Knee replacement procedures aim to relieve severe stiffness, pain and limitations in walking to ultimately improve the quality of your life.
-People who need knee replacement surgery usually have problems exercising, walking, climbing stairs, and getting in and out of chairs.
-Some also have knee pain at rest, especially at night.
+People who need knee replacement surgery usually have problems performing daily activities such as exercising, walking, climbing stairs and getting in and out of chairs and need pain medications to get through most days.
+Many also suffer from various types of arthritis, such as rheumatoid arthritis or osteoarthritis of the knee.
+And some experience knee pain even when at rest, especially at night.

-In determining whether a knee replacement is right for you, our knee specialists will assess your knee's range of motion, stability and strength and advise you on the best possible route.
+In determining whether a knee arthroscopy is right for you, our knee specialists will assess your knee's range of motion, stability and strength and advise you on the best possible route.
+You can also read more about knee surgery in our article.

 You can expect to have an improved quality of life with less pain and increased mobility.

 Your range of movement should improve considerably but it is important to note that patients with very stiff knees regain less movement as a rule.
-Overall you should be able and exercise comfortably.
+Overall you should be able to exercise comfortably after joint replacements, especially after completing physical therapy sessions with a physical therapist.

 Some of the associated risks include: